 How do you manage fear and anxiety?

-Another thing that helps is becoming more present.
+Another thing that helps me with anxiety is becoming more present.
 The way I do this, especially when I’m in the middle of a meltdown, I go outside, I stand there and ask myself these two questions: “what does the wind feel like on my skin?” and “where is it hitting my skin?”.
 Then I close my eyes, try to hear the birds and figure out from which direction they’re coming.
 My anxiety is usually rooted in thinking about the past or worrying about the future.
 So, this simple action roots me back in the moment and makes me present in the here and now.

 What is the thing you’re proud of the most?